bap37/AmalgameDR/README.md

   - updated metadata to override what is in files

 2_CALIBRATION
-  - fragilistic covariance
   - kcor files
-  - filters
+  - (fragilistic covariance available from P+ data release)

 3_SALT2MODEL
   - trained nominal model